haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 Go into the `meta` folder: you will see 4 sub-folders (`rep0`, `rep1`, `rep2`, `rep3`), one for each of the 4 replicas, containing the plumed and tpr files for each run.
 Go into the `rep0` sub-folder, and read the `plumed-common.dat` and `plumed.0.dat` files to understand the instructions contained.

 You can see the list of the atom serial numbers in the `plumed-common.dat`.
 Open the file `plumed.0.dat` and insert the appropriate value of the sigma parameter where needed.
 You should have calculated the w parameter (sigma) values in the previous section of this tutorial using the av_std-sel-region-column.sh script.
-The file already contains a value for sigma, but you can change it according to previous prescription and change it if you wish to.
+The file already contains a value for sigma, but you can change it according to previous prescriptions if you wish to.
 Also keep in mind that smaller values of the sigma parameters are associated to a finer and safer sampling, but also to a longer simulation time to fill up free energy minima and allow the system to efficiently explore the conformational space.
 Repeat the above steps for the remaining 3 plumed files (`plumed.1.dat`, `plumed.2.dat`, `plumed.3.dat`) within the sub-directories `meta/rep1`, `meta/rep2`, `meta/rep3`.

 You are now ready to run the simulation: